What is Cervicogenic Dizziness?

 Cervicogenic Dizziness Treatment

 The good news is that your cervicogenic dizziness will usually decrease when your neck pain decreases.
-The solution is therefore to fix your neck pain.
+The solution is therefore to alleviate your neck pain.

-Your physiotherapist is an expert in the treatment of cervicogenic dizziness.
+Your physiotherapist may assist you in the treatment of cervicogenic dizziness.
 Please seek their advice and care.

 Cervicogenic dizziness will usually resolve with treatment of the neck problem but may require vestibular rehabilitation for complete resolution of symptoms.
 In general, the prognosis for patients with cervicogenic dizziness is good, with 75 percent of patients having improvement of symptoms.